Bing873/IndoorNavi/README.md

 (After all, I only have access to one HoloLens :laughing:)

 **tips**
-using [GitHub for Unity](https://github.com/github-for-unity) is much easier than using git alone
+1. Using [GitHub for Unity](https://github.com/github-for-unity) is much easier than using git alone